mazilkhatib/telecom_churn/README.md

 For this project, I was interestested in using BigML for the data set to find out answers to the following questions:

 1.How much expensive the international calls are ?

 2.what things lead to dissatisfaction among the telecom operator’s customers ?

 3.how customer service call relates to churn ?
-Let us consider the following scenarios for the further analysis of the data

 ## File Descriptions <a name="files"></a>